 Unreliable DUI Breath Tests

 DUI breath tests can produce false results in various ways.
-Your lawyer may investigate and find that the test results were wrong due to the following:
+Your lawyer may investigate and find that the test results were wrong due to:

 - Device malfunction